arnauddorgans/ivs-workaround-ios/README.md

 - Tap on `Connect Microphone`
 - Tap on `Start broadcasting`

-❌ The video quality is not applied on the viewer side
+❌ The video quality is not applied on the viewer's side

 #### How to workaround :
 - Select the `Publisher Video Quality` workaround on the first view